mada360/Chrono-Lux/Final Report/Sections/Specification.md

 Developing a better alarm	Should		The application, a basic alarm will work but I would like this to be an alarm app that has all the features found in any alarm app such as repeat alarms, multiple alarms, etc...

-Smart bulb integration		Must		The application, the Smart bulb integration is a main bases of my project and so I will need to include this into my application.
+Smart bulb integration		Must		The application, the Smart bulb integration is a main basis of my project and so I will need to include this into my application.

 Develop for smart bulbs		Should		The practicality of demonstrating smart bulb integration could be a challenge, by setting up a test platform using an Arduino or raspberry pi would allow me more control than external APIs.